BioPIE: A Biomedical Protocol Information Extraction Dataset for Experiment Understanding: Ethical Statement

 \section{Ethical Statement}

-The original natural language descriptions of five websites including Nature\footnote{\url{https://protocolexchange.researchsquare.com/}}, Cell\footnote{\url{https://star-protocols.cell.com/}}, Bio\footnote{\url{https://bio-protocol.org/en}}, Wiley\footnote{\url{https://currentprotocols.onlinelibrary.wiley.com/}} and Jove\footnote{\url{https://www.jove.com/}}.
+The original natural language descriptions are sourced from three websites, including Nature\footnote{\url{https://protocolexchange.researchsquare.com/}}, Cell\footnote{\url{https://star-protocols.cell.com/}}, and JoVE\footnote{\url{https://www.jove.com/}}.
 We further performed data cleaning and annotation on these descriptions.
-We carefully ensure that all experimental protocols incorporated into our corpus strictly comply with open-access policies and are distributed under Creative Commons licenses.
+We carefully ensured that all experimental protocols incorporated into our corpus strictly comply with open-access policies and are distributed under Creative Commons licenses.
 This guarantees full adherence to copyright and intellectual property regulations, without any infringement or unauthorized use of protected materials.